-Before the season even began, the Aggie faithful were gearing up for a spectacular season.
+Before the season even began, the Aggie faithful were bubbling with enthusiasm and anticipation for a spectacular season.
 USU was coming off its winningest season in school history, a campaign that broke almost every record in the books.
 With Heisman-hyped quarterback Chuckie Keeton coming back as a junior, with one of the most experienced offensive lines in the country, and with a star-studded defense- a defense that rated as one of the best in the country the year before- bringing back most of its lineup, things were definitely looking up in Logan.

 After rattling off a couple of massive beat downs against Air Force and Weber State (neither a very great feat as both teams finished the season 2-10), the Aggies entered a period of emotional turmoil.
 A close-fought, emotionally exhausting loss to USC took much of the air out of the Aggies' sails.
 The grueling game was difficult to watch; and despite the fact that USC HC Lane Kiffin's team scraped out a victory, the overall feel of the game, combined with the subsequent loss to Arizona State, aided in USC's decision to sack Kiffin (who, interestingly enough, is now headed to Alabama as their new offensive coordinator).